Thai driver, Alex Albon 2020 season has indeed started. Alex is the first Thai driver to compete in Formula One since 1954

 Could this weekend get any worse for the Alex Albon 2020 season?

-Lap 1 and a tangle with Haas driver Kevin Magnussen which eventually led to a 5 second penalty after a safety car, the first of the race.
+Lap 1 and a tangle with Haas driver Kevin Magnussen eventually led to a 5-second penalty after a safety car, the first of the race.
 Many thought this was in fact a racing incident, but hey ho, the racing stewards decided otherwise.

-Safety car came in and Alex reported a vibration which meant a pit stop on lap 7 and return to the track at the back.
+The safety car came in and Alex reported a vibration which meant a pit stop on lap 7 and returns to the track at the back.

 Another safety car incident and after 18 laps we had only raced 6 laps.